A new year, a new decade, and a new chance to break old habits by trying new

 apt update less often?
 Are you minded to explore KDE, Xfce, or i3?
 Might you want to assemble the courage to attempt your own Arch Linux install?!

-Let me know — but on the off chance you don’t yet have any Linux related resolutions in mind, read on for five tip top suggestions from me!
+Let me know what yours are in the comment, but on the off chance you don’t yet have any Linux related resolutions in mind, read on for five tip top suggestions from me!

 New Year’s Resolutions, Linux Style